Paul E. Vallely

 Paul E. Vallely (born November 29, 1939) is a retired United States Army major general and former senior military analyst for Fox News.

 Vallely served in the Vietnam War and retired in 1991 as deputy commanding general, United States Army Pacific.
-In 2004, together with retired Air Force lieutenant general Thomas McInerney, he co-authored the book Endgame: The Blueprint for Victory in the War on Terror.
-He has served as military committee chairman for the Center for Security Policy, and runs the organization Stand Up America US.
+In 1980, Vallely co-authored the US Army paper From PSYOP to MindWar with Michael Aquino.
+In 2004, together with retired Air Force lieutenant general Thomas McInerney, he co-authored the book Endgame: The Blueprint for Victory in the War on Terror, published by Regnery Publishing, which borrows, philosophically from Mind War.

+He has served as military committee chairman for the Center for Security Policy, and runs the conservative political organization Stand Up America US.
+He is a member of the advisory council for Turning Point USA.

 Personal life

 Vallely was born in DuBois, Pennsylvania, on November 29, 1939.
 He is married to former Marian Hatch.
 He moved with his wife from Washington, D.C. to Bigfork, Montana, in 2003.
 Their son, Private First Class Scott Paul Vallely, died on April 20, 2004, while in his fourth week of Special Forces Qualification Course Special Forces training.

 Military service

 Vallely graduated from West Point and was commissioned into the U.S. Army in 1961.
 He graduated from Infantry School, Ranger and Airborne Schools, Jumpmaster School, the Command and General Staff School, The Industrial College of the Armed Forces and the Army War College.
 His combat service in Vietnam included positions as infantry company commander, intelligence officer, operations officer, military adviser and aide-de-camp.
 He was later the commander of the 7th Psychological Operations Group around 1980, and of the 351st Civil Affairs Command from 1982 to 1986, which included all Special Forces, Psychological Warfare and Civil Military units in the Western United States and Hawaii.
 He retired in 1991 from his position in Hawaii as deputy commanding general, United States Army Pacific, at the rank of major general.